 Where to Start?

-Defining a course topic should be a difficult task.
+Defining a course topic shouldn't be a difficult task.
 Look at your everyday life.
 Most likely people already ask you for advice on certain topics or consider you an expert in some area.

 What did you master recently?